San Francisco leaders cheer reopening as COVID-19 cases fall

 The majority of California’s K-12 public school classrooms have been closed for a year including in San Francisco, which had to sue its own school district to jump-start conversations on getting children back into schools.

 Although his plan would not order districts to reopen schools, Newsom has urged schools to work harder to bring kids back into the classroom, as vaccinations increase and positivity rates stay low.
-He said Tuesday that the state’s 7-day positivity rate has dropped to just 2.3%.
+He said Tuesday that the state’s 7-day positivity rate has dropped to just 2.3% — a record low, according to the public health department.
 Nearly 52,500 people have died in the state of nearly 40 million.

 “Give it a try,” Newsom said Tuesday after touring a school.
 “The data, the science bears out, we can do this.”